Switzerland Visa and Passport Requirements

 Passport Note

-Liechtenstein: Regulations apply to Liechtenstein as Switzerland handles immigration and custom enforcement for Liechtenstein.
+Liechtenstein: Regulations apply to Liechtenstein as Switzerland handles immigration and customs enforcement for Liechtenstein.

 Basel Airport (BSL), also known as Mulhouse (MLH) or EuroAirport Basel-Mulhouse-Freiburg (EAP): Passengers arriving at this airport can enter either France or Switzerland, provided that they have the appropriate documentation for the destination country.
-On the EuroAirport website, it states that pedestrians can cross the border between France and Switzerland inside the terminal even without a plane ticket, but must have a valid passport or identity document.
-The international section is at the departure level (level 3) and is open between 4am and up to 30 minutes after the last arrival (around midnight).
+On the EuroAirport website, it states that pedestrians can cross the border between France and Switzerland inside the terminal without needing a plane ticket, but they must carry a valid passport or identity document.
+The international section is on the departure level (level 3) and is open from 4am and until 30 minutes after the last arrival (around midnight).
 Beware that you can't cross the border through the car parks.

-Geneva Airport (GVA), also known as Cointrin Airport: Passengers arriving at this airport can enter either France of Switzerland if they have the appropriate documentation for the destination country.
-Beware that passengers arriving from an international flight must first pass through the Swiss customs, before they can use the exit to France.
+Geneva Airport (GVA), also known as Cointrin Airport: Passengers arriving at this airport can enter either France or Switzerland if they have the appropriate documentation for the destination country.
+Beware that passengers arriving on international flights must first pass through Swiss customs before accessing the exit to France.
 Also, only passengers with a valid air ticket for the day (or plus and minus one day) can pass through the international section between France and Switzerland within the airport.

 Visas